haohaom1/BigelowResearch/README.md

 ### Tools and Packages

-I made my plots and visualizations using Matplotlib in Python.
-Data cleaning and processing was done using Pandas in Python.
-Some techniques I used were Bilateral Filtering and Gaussian Process for heatmaps.
+I made my plots and visualizations using Matplotlib and Seaborn in Python.
+Data cleaning and processing was done using Pandas and Numpy in Python.